karlll/iconic-iconset/README.md

 ### Requirements

 * bower
-* Iconic (pro); unlimited or non-commercial version
+* Iconic (pro or open version)
-  - Note: the open version of Iconic, Open Iconic (https://github.com/iconic/open-iconic) could easily be made to work as well, see `iconic-iconset.html`

 ### Preparation

-* Download the pro version of the iconic icon-set from http://useiconic.com
+* Download and extract in project root dir one (or both) of the Iconic versions below

+#### Open Iconic

+* Download https://github.com/iconic/open-iconic/archive/master.zip and extract to `open-iconic` in project directory

+#### Iconic Pro

-* Unpack in project root dir, rename directory to `iconic-web`
+* Download from http://useiconic.com and extract to `iconic-web` in project directory

 ### Install dependencies